 The nodes in the cluster often share common resources that can be accessed concurrently, such as databases or file storage.

-However, over-reliance on using centralized, shared resources creates single points of failure as well as complexity which often hard to handle.
-The best practice says that a number a number of elements whose failure could bring down the whole service should be reduced as much as we can and every resource should be either actively replicated (redundant) or independently replaceable (failover).
+However, over-reliance on centralized, shared resources creates single points of failure as well as complexity that is often hard to handle.
+Best practice says that the number of elements whose failure could bring down the whole service should be reduced as much as possible, and every resource should be either actively replicated (redundant) or independently replaceable (failover).

-The performance characteristics of the cluster are not only dictated by their physical capabilities but also the mechanisms providing communication between the nodes.
-For the replicated resources, these mechanisms have a particular responsibility in the cluster.
-This brings us to cluster messaging as a important and often critical component of any cluster.
+The performance characteristics of the cluster are dictated not only by the physical capabilities of the nodes but also by the mechanisms that provide communication between them.
+For replicated resources, these mechanisms have a particular responsibility in the cluster.
+This brings us to cluster messaging as an important and often critical component of any cluster.

 Cluster Messaging

-Messaging is crucial to keep the cluster nodes in coordination with each other.
+Messaging is crucial for keeping cluster nodes in coordination with each other.

 The nodes in a cluster can communicate with one another using two basic network technologies:

-• IP unicast or multicast.
-The nodes use these to broadcast availability of services and heartbeats that indicate continued availability.
-The “heartbeat” messages help to deliver the information that a node in the cluster is alive.
-Multicast broadcasts messages to applications, but it does not guarantee that messages are actually received
+- IP unicast or multicast.
+The nodes use these to broadcast the availability of services and heartbeats that indicate continued availability.
+The “heartbeat” messages help deliver the information that a node in the cluster is alive.
+Multicast broadcasts messages to applications, but it does not guarantee that messages are actually received.

-• IP sockets or peer-to-peer communication.
-The cache invalidation messages are used to keep data consistent in all instances.
+- IP sockets or peer-to-peer communication.
+Cache invalidation messages are used to keep data consistent in all instances.

-Every SAP Commerce Cloud instance is both broadcasting and listening for cache invalidation messages.
-Every time data is changed within one node, other nodes in the cluster receive an event informing them that their item cache is now stale and should be removed from node’s memory.
+Every SAP Commerce Cloud instance both broadcasts and listens for cache invalidation messages.
+Every time data is changed within one node, other nodes in the cluster receive an event informing them that their item cache is now stale and should be removed from the node’s memory.

-In order to deliver updates over the cluster and keep the nodes in sync, SAP Commerce uses special kinds of events named Cluster Aware Events.
+To deliver updates over the cluster and keep the nodes in sync, SAP Commerce uses special kinds of events called Cluster Aware Events.

-Of course, the particular system may have custom cluster aware events.
+Of course, a particular system may have custom cluster-aware events.

-If a cluster is not configured properly, some very odd issues may happen.
-Often the error messages have nothing in common with caches or even persistence layer.
-The most serious one is related to the data corruption and may affect the data consistency.
+If a cluster is not configured properly, some very odd issues may occur.
+Often, the error messages have nothing in common with caches or even the persistence layer.
+The most serious issue is related to data corruption and may affect data consistency.

-If the nodes are out of sync, an object may have different values on different nodes despite all of them are attached to the same database.
-Some node(s) may report that the item doesn’t exist while others show it is available and there is some value.
+If the nodes are out of sync, an object may have different values on different nodes despite all of them being attached to the same database.
+Some nodes may report that the item doesn’t exist, while others show it is available and has a value.
 Such errors may make troubleshooting very challenging.

 Invalidation events are sent after each item modification or removal on a per-modification basis.